alien4cloud/alien4cloud.github.io/documentation/1.4.0/orchestrators/puccini/location_docker.md

 * `port_mappings`: Mapping the exposed port of the docker container to the port of the host.
   * `from`: Put the exposed port of the docker container
   * `to`: Put the mapped port of the host
-* `pull_image`: If selected, it will pull the docker image from docker hub
+* `pull_image`: If selected, it will pull the docker image from docker hub, else local image will be used.
-* `puccini_concurrent_restriction`: The number of the task can be executed concurrently.
+* `puccini_concurrent_restriction`: The number of the task can be executed concurrently on the compute instance.

 ### Network
 The tosca type `tosca.nodes.Network` can be mapped as `org.alien4cloud.puccini.docker.nodes.Network`: